kaymen99/Asos-scraper/README.md

 <ul>
   <li>product name : like shoes, shirts,...) </li>
   <li>Gender : choose the product for men or women or unisex </li>
-  <li>number of pages : the number of pages to be collected from yelp website</li>
+  <li>number of pages : the number of pages to be collected from asos website</li>
 </ul>

 <br>